Mastering the Art of Interviewing: What You Should and Shouldn’t Do

 Identify Your Unique Value Proposition

-Establish a Consistent Online Presence
+Establish a Cohesive Online Presence

-Network and Expand Your Connections
+Expand Your Network and Build Connections

-Seek Feedback and Continuously Evolve
+Seek Feedback and Continuously Improve

 Align Your Actions with Your Brand